kishanchoudhary/website/open_redirect/redirect.md

 ![](1.png)

-i clicked on it it generated a short link for the report i quickly sent it to burpsuite for analyzing
+I clicked on it, it generated a short link for the report i quickly sent it to burpsuite for analyzing

 ![](2.png)